leenathomas01/Research-index/README.md

 ### Purpose

-This work approaches AI safety not from model capability, but from system stability, memory behavior, and governance under power asymmetry.
+This work approaches AI safety through system stability, memory behavior, and governance under power asymmetry, rather than model capability alone.

 > **Scope Note:** Some entries are public; others are private or ongoing.
 Inclusion does not imply deployment readiness.